Gibbatron/Gibbatron.github.io/rnaseq-course-d1.md

 <img src="/assets/img/cp.gif" alt="Copying a File" width="1000"/>

 - The command works by first inputting the name of the file/directory that you want to copy, followed by the location of where you want to copy it to.
-- To copy a directory, we need to use the `-r` option:
+- To copy a directory, we need to use the `-r` option, which recursively copies the directory and all of its contents to the desired location:

 **Input**
 ```